benlue/jsonfp/README.md

 ## Getting started
 If you really like to dive in, you can check out the [example project](https://github.com/benlue/jsonfp-examples).
 In addition to that, test files under the _test_ directory is also a good place to start:

-+ **[testLamda.js](https://github.com/benlue/jsonfp/blob/master/test/testLamda.js)**: test cases of real application scenarios.
++ **[testLamda.js](https://github.com/benlue/jsonfp/blob/master/test/testLamda.js)**: testing some of the real application test cases.
 Alpha-conversion and meta programming test cases can also be found here.

 + **[testOp.js](https://github.com/benlue/jsonfp/blob/master/test/testOp.js)**: unit tests for operators.